 I usually use The Clock at the Biltmore feature to highlight an older (hopefully classic) story from the magazine, but since this week is the mid-year mark (next issue will be July’s!)
 I thought it would be a good time to reflect on the first half of 2010.
 It’s also been my misfortune to have dug up a handful of old stories I didn’t like and didn’t want to write about, but I’ve got a good one for the next feature.

-Because it takes place in the interior of this blog, I’m not sure everyone who would be interested is aware of the New Yorker fiction forum.
-On the left-hand sidebar you can see the link to the forum’s main page, as well as the individual pages for the most recent five issues.
 I do my best to stay on top of the weekly fiction, offering my thoughts and hopefully taking part in a larger discussion about what’s good and bad there.
 The forum has been active since the first issue of 2010.
 There are many great comments.
 Not so many commenters recently, unfortunately.
 Is it summer?
 Have the lackluster stories put off readers?
 Are people not getting what they want from the forum?
 Perhaps any or a combination of those is the cause.

 The good news is that any of you can help make it better (unless the problem really is the run of ho-hum stories — in that case, I’m afraid we’re in the hands of the editors).
-Most of the fiction is available for free on The New Yorker website, and I’ve linked to them in the individual pages here.
+Most of the fiction is available for free on The New Yorker website, and I’ve linked to them in the individual posts here.
 If you’re ever interested in some generally good short stories and some always intriguing discussions about them, check out the forum and share your comments.

 Furthermore, if you have suggestions for how to make the forum better, please leave your comments below or contact me via email if you don’t want to look critical in public.